 Leave us a Comment:

-- Have you been to any of these destinations with your kids?
+- Have you been to any of the best European family destinations on our list?
 Did you have a fabulous time there?

 - Do you have any recommendations on the best family vacations in Europe that you can add to our list?